nospamcalfee/pico-ap-configure/README.md

 IP/Mask to be used.
 I have not done that yet, maybe later, but it is a simple extension of this example's POST handling.

-I need better error retries.
-All comms should be timed out and retried a few times.
-If I don't get ntp time, I cannot do regular IOT timing.
+If I don't get ntp time from a server, I cannot do regular IOT timing.
 Problems need to be reported on the web page - like no ntp or no comm.
-The no comm is from another timer who cannot communicate, but is on the wifi.

 I need watchdog reset - like an arcade game, the only big sin is not not be ready for a coin or in this case IOT time handling.

-Devices should periodically check if they have the latest schedule and are out of date to a comm error or power was off etc.

-Need to give up on being an ap if no connection, and so retry the wifi connection - so temporary AP outages after a power fail will recover.

 ### Tricks to use CGI-POST handling